 Hadley Football Club were founded in the 1882/83 season.
 A notable achievement during the early years was a 1-0 defeat of Tottenham Hotspur, although Tottenham then was not of the calibre that it is now.
 The 1880's and 1890's were glamour times for Hadley when the club used to attract crowds of several hundred to Hadley common.
 With regret however, the progressive Barnet FC etc. drew players away from Hadley.
 This was at about the turn of the century.
 Club activities became low key around 1912 with Barnet FC becoming more prominent.
 Between these years and 1922 the club was up and down like a yo yo.
 Club fortunes again changed close to World War II and thereafter, with the emergence from the Hadley ranks of the famous Lester Finch who went on to play for Barnet FC and become a full amateur international.

 However, we had to find a new home and played at a sports ground in Chandos Avenue, Whetstone (a training base for the England National team at the time), until 1985.
 The club left the Herts Senior County League to join the Southern Olympian League and moved grounds again to play at the Woodside Park Club, Southover, Totteridge.
 In 1992 the club moved to a ground in Brickfield Lane, Arkley, Barnet and re-joined the Herts Senior County League in the 1999/00 season.
 Under the management of Ian Gray, the 1st team won the Division One championship in 2001/02 to move up to the Premier Division in 2002/03, where we finished mid-table.

-In 2006-07 the first team finished Runners Up in the Herts Senior County League Premier Division.
+In 2006-07 the 1st team finished Runners Up in the Herts Senior County League Premier Division.
 An application to join the Spartan South Midlands league was blocked by the Herts County League, so the following season (2007-08) the club played all of its football in the West Herts Saturday League.
-During this season, all Hadley teams won their respective leagues for the first time in the clubs history.
-This included the first team winning the Premier Division of the West Herts League with Guy Slee in charge, having taken over from Mick Hore at the start of the season.
-We again applied to join the Spartan South Midlands League.
-Our place in Division Two was accepted for the start of the 2008-09 season.
+During this season, all Hadley teams (3 teams) won their respective leagues for the first time in the clubs history.
+This included the 1st team winning the Premier Division of the West Herts League with Guy Slee in charge, having taken over from Mick Hore at the start of the season.
+We again applied to join the Spartan South Midlands League and our place in Division Two was accepted for the start of the 2008-09 season.
 At the start of this season, the 1st team began playing home matches at Potters Bar Town FC, and the reserves and 3rd team continued to use the ground in Brickfield Lane.
 Ian Gray replaced Guy Slee as manager at the start of the season, with Guy having stepped up into the role of Chairman, joined on the committee with the arrival of Bob Henderson as Secretary.
 Our first season in the Spartan South Midlands League turned out to be a very successful one with the 1st team gaining promotion to Division One at the first attempt after finishing one point behind The 61 FC (Luton).
 The 1st team also won the Division Two Cup after beating Totternhoe in the final.